 Diana Ross was born in 1944 in the United States.
 She started her musical career by singing in the gospel choir of a Baptist Church.
 At the age of 15, she started a musical group called The Primettes.
 By the 1960s, Diana was singing with a pop/soul trio group called The Supremes.

-The band’s When the Lovelight Starts Shining Through His Eyes went on to become their first Billboard Top 20 pop hit.
+The band’s When the Lovelight Starts Shining Through His Eyes went on to become their first Billboard Top 20 pop hit, though it did not make our list of songs that have the word eyes in the title.
 Among her solo hits are Ain’t No Mountain High Enough and Upside Down.